How to get fluent, with Dr Popkins

 The Goethe-Institut German B1 exam explained

 If you want the Goethe-Institut German B1 exam clearly explained, you're in the right place.
 In this post we'll unpick the format of this important "intermediate" German language exam.
-We'll get clear on just what the B1 test German exam itself involves.
+We'll get clear on just what the B1 German test itself involves.
 That'll help you decide whether it's for you.
 You'll get a better sense of what you need to achieve to pass this intermediate … [Read more...]